blakealmon/Plasma-Gas-Stocks/README.md

 The final touch was to print out the stock that was traded and both color codes of each side of the image.

+There are also a couple packages with ML Code that I tryed to understand that have nothing to do with the program.